 Unlike some cities in Peru, most places in Cusco will take credit card.
 It is important to note that many restaurants, hotels, and tour companies will add a surcharge of up to 10% for the use of a card.
 In these cases, it may be better to pay in cash because this cost can add up quickly.

 When coming to Cusco, bring a fair amount of cash if you plan to stay for a while.
-There are plenty of ATMs here, but many of them only allow one withdrawal per month with a low maximum withdrawal and a high service charge.
+There are plenty of ATMs here, but some of them only allow one withdrawal per month with a low maximum withdrawal and a high service charge.
 Some only allow a S/.300 maximum withdrawal, and it isn’t uncommon for them to run out of cash.